SYNNEX (NYSE:SNX) Issues FY 2022 Earnings Guidance

 SYNNEX (NYSE:SNX – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $11.150-$11.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $11.080.
 The company issued revenue guidance of -.SYNNEX also updated its Q2 2022 guidance to $2.400-$2.800 EPS.

-SYNNEX (NYSE:SNX – Get Rating) last released its quarterly earnings data on Thursday, March 24th.
-The business services provider reported $3.03 earnings per share for the quarter, topping analysts’ consensus estimates of $2.73 by $0.30.
+SYNNEX (NYSE:SNX – Get Rating) last announced its earnings results on Thursday, March 24th.
+The business services provider reported $3.03 EPS for the quarter, beating the Zacks’ consensus estimate of $2.73 by $0.30.
 SYNNEX had a net margin of 1.04% and a return on equity of 14.87%.
-The company had revenue of $15.47 billion for the quarter, compared to analysts’ expectations of $15.31 billion.
-During the same quarter last year, the company earned $1.82 earnings per share.
-The firm’s revenue for the quarter was up 213.2% on a year-over-year basis.
-On average, equities research analysts predict that SYNNEX will post 11 earnings per share for the current year.
+The firm had revenue of $15.47 billion for the quarter, compared to analysts’ expectations of $15.31 billion.
+During the same quarter in the previous year, the business posted $1.82 EPS.
+The company’s quarterly revenue was up 213.2% on a year-over-year basis.
+On average, sell-side analysts forecast that SYNNEX will post 11 earnings per share for the current fiscal year.

-SNX has been the topic of a number of recent research reports.
-StockNews.com initiated coverage on shares of SYNNEX in a report on Thursday, March 31st.
+A number of equities analysts recently issued reports on the stock.
+Cross Research upgraded shares of SYNNEX from a hold rating to a buy rating and set a $124.00 price target on the stock in a research note on Wednesday, January 12th.
+Zacks Investment Research cut shares of SYNNEX from a buy rating to a hold rating and set a $113.00 price target on the stock. in a research note on Tuesday, March 15th.
+Raymond James upped their price target on shares of SYNNEX from $170.00 to $175.00 and gave the stock a strong-buy rating in a research note on Friday, March 25th.
+Northcoast Research assumed coverage on shares of SYNNEX in a research note on Thursday, December 16th.
+They issued a buy rating and a $136.00 price target on the stock.
+Finally, StockNews.com initiated coverage on shares of SYNNEX in a research note on Thursday, March 31st.
 They issued a hold rating on the stock.
-Northcoast Research initiated coverage on shares of SYNNEX in a report on Thursday, December 16th.
-They issued a buy rating and a $136.00 target price on the stock.
-Loop Capital lifted their target price on shares of SYNNEX from $165.00 to $175.00 in a report on Wednesday, January 12th.
-Zacks Investment Research lowered shares of SYNNEX from a buy rating to a hold rating and set a $113.00 price objective on the stock. in a research report on Tuesday, March 15th.
-Finally, Raymond James lifted their price objective on shares of SYNNEX from $170.00 to $175.00 and gave the company a strong-buy rating in a research report on Friday, March 25th.
-Two research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $146.38.
+Two research analysts have rated the stock with a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, SYNNEX presently has a consensus rating of Buy and a consensus price target of $144.00.

-In other SYNNEX news, CFO Marshall Witt sold 550 shares of the business’s stock in a transaction on Friday, January 14th.
-The shares were sold at an average price of $108.22, for a total transaction of $59,521.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, insider Dennis Polk sold 796 shares of the business’s stock in a transaction on Tuesday, February 1st.
-The stock was sold at an average price of $103.15, for a total transaction of $82,107.40.
+In other news, CFO Marshall Witt sold 910 shares of the company’s stock in a transaction dated Tuesday, March 15th.
+The shares were sold at an average price of $108.17, for a total transaction of $98,434.70.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Dennis Polk sold 796 shares of the company’s stock in a transaction dated Tuesday, February 1st.
+The shares were sold at an average price of $103.15, for a total transaction of $82,107.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 5,164 shares of company stock worth $535,361 over the last 90 days.
-Insiders own 1.60% of the company’s stock.
+Insiders have sold a total of 5,798 shares of company stock worth $592,914 in the last 90 days.
+Company insiders own 1.60% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-Morgan Stanley raised its stake in SYNNEX by 125.3% in the 2nd quarter.
-Morgan Stanley now owns 145,561 shares of the business services provider’s stock valued at $17,723,000 after purchasing an additional 80,957 shares during the last quarter.
-Millennium Management LLC raised its stake in SYNNEX by 6.9% in the 3rd quarter.
-Millennium Management LLC now owns 6,610 shares of the business services provider’s stock valued at $688,000 after purchasing an additional 425 shares during the last quarter.
-Jane Street Group LLC raised its stake in SYNNEX by 1,930.2% in the 3rd quarter.
-Jane Street Group LLC now owns 4,710 shares of the business services provider’s stock valued at $490,000 after purchasing an additional 4,478 shares during the last quarter.
-Renaissance Technologies LLC acquired a new position in shares of SYNNEX during the 4th quarter valued at about $2,233,000.
-Finally, Marshall Wace LLP acquired a new position in shares of SYNNEX during the 4th quarter valued at about $3,822,000.
-Institutional investors and hedge funds own 86.02% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Morgan Stanley increased its holdings in SYNNEX by 125.3% in the 2nd quarter.
+Morgan Stanley now owns 145,561 shares of the business services provider’s stock worth $17,723,000 after acquiring an additional 80,957 shares in the last quarter.
+Marshall Wace LLP purchased a new stake in SYNNEX in the 4th quarter worth approximately $3,822,000.
+Renaissance Technologies LLC purchased a new stake in SYNNEX in the 4th quarter worth approximately $2,233,000.
+Vident Investment Advisory LLC increased its holdings in SYNNEX by 58.2% in the 4th quarter.
+Vident Investment Advisory LLC now owns 27,779 shares of the business services provider’s stock worth $3,177,000 after acquiring an additional 10,219 shares in the last quarter.
+Finally, JustInvest LLC purchased a new stake in SYNNEX in the 4th quarter worth approximately $661,000.
+86.02% of the stock is owned by hedge funds and other institutional investors.

 SYNNEX Company Profile (Get Rating)